 According to the Environmental Protection Agency, greenhouse gas emissions are a major contributor to global warming.
 The EPA also notes that the production of electricity is one of the largest sources of these emissions, creating roughly 33 percent of the total emissions in 2011, according to their most recent report on the subject.
 The production of solar power using installed solar panels, however, does not produce any greenhouse gases and reduces the carbon footprint.
 It does not release any gas, smoke or other chemical that could pollute the atmosphere and does not contribute to acid rain or smog.
 It further reduces the release of greenhouse gases by eliminating the need for trucks to move and deliver coal, oil or gasoline.

 Installation plays a major part in the cost of adding solar panels to one’s home.
 Typically, they are installed by trained and certified professionals; however, ambitious homeowners may prefer to do the work themselves.
 Generally, the motivation to take this on as a do-it-yourself project is to save money, and it most often will when the installation is done correctly.
 To insure that the installation is done properly, a professional installation contractor is the safest option, but DIY kits are available to help make self-installation easier to accomplish.
 When deciding whether to install solar panels without hiring a professional, homeowners should take into account the size of the solar panel system and their electrical skill level.
-Issues in the installation can be a cause of costly repairs to the panels, roof and electrical system down the road.
+Issues in the installation can be a cause of costly repairs to the panels, roof, and electrical system down the road.
 Solar panel service costs could drop as the popularity of home systems grows.
 Building permits are also often necessary and are something that professionals can help with.
 Electrical systems must be installed correctly and can be a problem for some people.
 DIY installation may also prevent the homeowner from receiving any benefit such as a tax credit or rebate: In states that offer this incentive, the installation must be done by a professional, authorized installer, or contractor.
 Performing one’s own installation may also affect certain warranties offered by the manufacturer.